General-code/TIL/Javascript DOM manipulation.md

 - When manipulating DOM Elements you can use querySelector("") and add class to the selected element writing code like this **querySelector(".class").classList.add("invisible");**
   - **classList** returns class list of an selected Element and there are it's methods such as **toggle, add, remove**
   - You can gather all same elements using querySelectorAll then it will returns lists of the elements have a selector in common.
+  - use contains('className') method to check if the classList has specific class
 ```javascript
 'use strict';